collapsed-stacks/startups/questions/13294/register-a-trademark-worldwide.md

 - tagged: `business-registration`, `trademark`, `brand`
 - score: 1

-<p>I have a company name let's say ABC.</p>
+I have a company name let's say ABC.

-<p>I live in Canada and I want to register my company's name worldwide and prevent someone else using ABC as a brand name</p>
+I live in Canada and I want to register my company's name worldwide and prevent someone else using ABC as a brand name

-<p>How can I do that?
+How can I do that?
 Is there a way to do it once?
-(Canada is not a member of the MAdrid's agreement of the World intellectual Property Organization)</p>
+(Canada is not a member of the MAdrid's agreement of the World intellectual Property Organization)

-<p>Thank you</p>
+Thank you

 ## Answer 13295